hosseinmd/swagger-typescript/readme.md

 generate(); // will be use ./swagger.config.json
 ```

-## Confilict
+## Conflict

-In some situation teams have paralell backend developement which cause confilict when updating swagger for solving this we have partially update, you can update your service just for a few tags and keep other old services codes.
+In some situation teams have parallel backend development which cause conflict when updating swagger for solving this we have partially update, you can update your service just for a few tags and keep other old services codes.

 For Doing this you need to add this to your swagger.config.json